Rkthompson/new-user-auto-setup/README.rst

     - Database Layer - Interaction with data stores

     Types of modules:
-        - Goal to maintain levels of abstraction between high-level and low-level modules.
+        - Goal to maintain abstraction between high-level and low-level modules (changes to one should not impact the other).
         - High-level - Business or domain specific
         - Low-level - Tech specific